Give your feet a break

 A Glossary Interlude

 Before we get much further, it might help to very briefly clarify some of the terms used in describing shoes.
-Different manufacturers and reviewers use different terms, so it is of use to highlight this should you choose to seek out more info online.
+Different manufacturers and reviewers use different terms, so it is of use to highlight these should you choose to seek out more info online.

 - Last: The last is essentially the shape of the shoe – the anatomical dimensions of the inside of the shoe which define it's narrowness/tightness etc.

 - Toe box / toe splay / wiggle room: the amount that your toes are able to spread apart.
 Some shoes have narrow toe boxes that limit the amount your toes can move, which can lead to sores and blisters.
 In general, a broader toe box is better for a natural walking style, and more comfortable for backpacking.
+Some manufacturers today offer their shoes in a variety of fits for different feet.

 - Heel cup: the shape of the shoe/insole around your heel, that "cups" it and keeps it in place.

-- Rand: The shoe rand is defined as "a strip of leather placed under the back part of a shoe or boot to make it level before the lifts of the heel are attached", however, the term is also commonly used to describe the protective circumferential rubber, foam or plastic that goes around the upper, offering protection from scrapes and sharp, pointy sticks.
+- Rand: The shoe rand is defined as "a strip of leather placed under the back part of a shoe or boot to make it level before the lifts of the heel are attached", however, it is also commonly used to describe the protective circumferential rubber, foam or plastic that goes around the upper, offering protection from scrapes and sharp, pointy sticks.

 The issue of support

 It is common for trail runners to offer very minimal support and/or cushioning inside the shoe, and many have a reduced drop (which you now know all about, thanks to the handy glossary above).
 The reason for this is clearly and persuasively argued: it results in stronger feet.
 For years shoe manufactures have applied "science" to the development of shoes that support our arches and cushion our feet.
 The results?
-Our feet have become less healthy.
+Our feet have become less healthy and weaker.

 Have a read of this NY Times article – You Walk Wrong – from which this quote is taken: